 Design of the software: it’s a web app that works with the internet supply.

 Aim of the software: To figure out whether port is working properly (during complaints being registered.)

+Pre-requisite – The device through which X-Server/Bot Engine is connected should have secure connection to X-Server/Bot Engine via VPN.

 Layout of the software: